Ethan-Datsun/CODECHEF/README.md

-This are dome of the practice solution of codechef! mostely all are done by me! some got cramped up need to take some help!
+This are done of the practice solution of codechef! mostely all are done by me! some got cramped up need to take some help!